kvibedev/Excel_Website/replit.md

 - Mobile-responsive: accordion-style expandable sections for Services and Industries
 - Active state highlighting shows current page in dropdowns
 - All dropdown links use proper anchor tags for semantic HTML and accessibility
+- Scroll-to-top behavior: All navigation links automatically scroll page to top on route change

 ## User Preferences